Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 Thank you very much indeed.

-All right, YouTube Ninjas.
+All right, YouTube ninjas.

-I uh I gave you guys the link because you guys can't obviously I'm demonetized on YouTube, you guys can't donate on YouTube.
+I gave you guys the link because you guys can't.

-And uh your chat will get right on screen, and then uh we'll I'll read your chat.
+And then I'll read your chat.

-She joins me now from New York.
+Next journalist, the CPJ, she joins me now from New York.

 Why are we seemingly in this endless loop at this point?

-Um what can be done?
+And what can be done?

 This is the deadliest conflict for journalists that CPJ has ever documented.